kasperwelner/dj-util/README.md

 Options:
-  --db-path PATH     Path to Rekordbox database (auto-detected if not specified) -o, --output PATH  Output CSV file path (default: rekordbox_export.csv) --limit INTEGER    Limit number of tracks exported (for testing) --all-tags         Export all streaming tracks without tag filtering --tags TEXT        Specify tag names to filter (can be used multiple times)
+  --db-path PATH     Path to Rekordbox database (auto-detected if not specified) -o, --output PATH  Output CSV file path (auto-generated from tags if not specified) --limit INTEGER    Limit number of tracks exported (for testing) --all-tags         Export all streaming tracks without tag filtering --tags TEXT        Specify tag names to filter (can be used multiple times)